OWASP/HoneySAP/README.md

 HoneySAP: SAP Low-interaction honeypot
 ======================================

-Copyright (C) 2015 by Martin Gallo, Core Security
+Copyright (C) 2015 by Martin Gallo, SecureAuth

-The tool was designed and developed by Martin Gallo from the Security Consulting Services team of Core Security.
+The tool was designed and developed by Martin Gallo from the SecureAuth's SecureAuthLabs team.

 Version 0.1.1.dev0 (XXX 2015)